 All visitors to CA must enter the school through the front lobby facing Eastman Street and sign in with the front office personnel.
 Visitors will be allowed by appointment only, which includes visits by parents.
-Visitors may be required to have a temperature check and a completed health survey before entering the building.
 Visitors will be given a Visitor's Badge to be clearly displayed on their upper body allowing them to continue down the hall.
 A visitor is considered anyone not employed at CA. These requirements are for the safety of all of our children.
 Upon leaving the building, visitors should sign out and return the Visitors Badge to the front office.
 All faculty, staff and students are instructed "not to open any other door to anyone, regardless of who they are," under penalty and consequences to that faculty, staff or student.
 Opening side doors to a secure school can compromise our students' safety.
 To keep students safe and to adhere to fire code, doors to the school may never be propped open.